State Layer

 try await memberList.get()

-// fetch more members
+// Load more members

 try await memberList.loadMoreMembers()

-// access all the fetched members
+// Access all the loaded members

 members = memberList.state.members